• Skip to primary navigation

 En Español

-This time we will not talk about the most sophisticated sweets, those that we are served sitting in restaurants; we will talk about the great variety of popular Dominican candy and "dulces" typical of the Dominican Republic you can find in grocery stores or roadside stands.
+This time, we won't talk about the sophisticated sweets we are served sitting in restaurants; we will talk about the great variety of popular Dominican candy and traditional dulces de colmado you can typically find in grocery stores, or roadside stands in the Dominican Rep.

 Dulce de coco (coconut and milk fudge).